mEsUsah/haxor-vault/README.md

 # Vault Haxor
-Simple webapp for storing encrypted credentials
+Simple webapp for storing encrypted credentials using client-side encryption, and client-side hasing of password for authentication.

 # Getting Started